My Favorite Dairy Alternatives

 - Make your own.
 You can find recipes for nut milk all over the interwebs.
 It’s pretty easy to do, and saves money!

-I think about faux cheese in three categories—slices for sandwiches or snacks, shreds for melting, and gourmet for eating with crackers or some such.
+I think about vegan faux cheese in three categories—slices for sandwiches or snacks, shreds for melting, and gourmet for eating with crackers or some such.

 - Slices hands down Follow your Heart mozzarella or provolone slices.
 They are both great on sandwiches.
 I don’t recommend melting it though.